 Gano was the first to react.
 Until then she had been silently frowning at the hateful music, deeply resentful of Genadi's 'silly and unprofessional' fingering chart.
-Her henna-dyed eyebrows underlined the inner determination I could read on her powdered face.
+Her hennadyed eyebrows underlined the inner determination I could read on her powdered face.
 She turned to me and looked me straight in the eye.
 I knew exactly what she wanted to say.

-Tears flowed down Mzia's cheeks: 'Is this really happening?!
-At least we'll know where to go to kneel and lay flowers.'
+Tears flowed down Mzia's cheeks: '(Have we really arrived at this day) At least we'll know where to go to kneel and lay flowers.'